yv989c/BlazarTech.QueryableValues/README.md

 Now, let's focus our attention to the first query of the green section.
 We can appreciate that there's a cost associated with this technique, but this cost can be offset in the long run, especially when our queries are not trivial like the ones that I am using in these examples.

 ## What Makes this Work? 🤓
 I am making use of the XML parsing capabilities in SQL Server, which are available in all the supported versions of SQL Server to date.
-The provided values are serialized as XML and embedded in the underline SQL query using a native XML parameter, then I use SQL Server's XML type methods to project the query in a way that can be mapped by Entity Framework.
+The provided values are serialized as XML and embedded in the underline SQL query using a native XML parameter, then I use SQL Server's XML type methods to project the query in a way that can be mapped by [Entity Framework Core].

 This is a technique that I have not seen being used by other popular libraries that aim to solve this problem.
 It is superior from a latency standpoint because it resolves the query with a single roundtrip to the database, and most importantly, it preserves the query’s [execution plan], even when the content of the XML is changed.

 ## One More Thing 👀
 The `AsQueryableValues` extension method allows us to treat our sequence of values as we normally would if these were another entity in the [DbContext].
-The type returned by the extension is a [IQueryable\<T\>] that can be composed with other entities in your query.
+The type returned by the extension is an [IQueryable\<T\>] that can be composed with other entities in your query.

-For example, we can do one or more joins like this and it’s totally fine:
+For example, we can do one or more joins like this and it is totally fine:
 ```c#
 var myQuery =
     from i in dbContext.MyEntities